nathanmarz/cascalog/README.markdown

 # TODO

 1. Ungrounded rules
-2. Combine join with aggregation using MultiGroupBy grouping fields and join fields are the same
+2. Combine join with aggregation using MultiGroupBy when grouping fields and join fields are the same

 # Limitations

 1. Query planner doesn't optimize across subqeries yet
-2. No recursion - I want to see concrete use cases people have for recursion first
+2. No recursion
 3. No negation